 In life, she was an amazing woman and extraordinarily courageous to keep the story of her people alive so vividly through her expressive pen.
 In her passing, Wilma is warmly remembered and loved by many friends, extended family and devoted readers.

-In contemporary American literature, Wilma Elizabeth McDaniel will be acknowledged, remembered and revered for her brilliant, insightful poetry--recognized and instantly accessible by an unpretentious, pared-down simplicity that belies the strength, depth and ingenious beauty of the story conveyed in each poem.
+In contemporary American literature, Wilma Elizabeth McDaniel will be acknowledged, remembered and revered for her brilliant, insightful poetry--recognized and instantly accessible by an unpretentious, pared-down simplicity that belies the strength, depth and ingenious beauty of the image or story conjured in each of her poems.

-Please refer to the Illustrated Bibliography of Wilma’s body of work with numerous publishers, spanning four decades.
-I believe this to be ‘the’ comprehensive list; from her first self-published collection in 1973 to the most-recent 2007 posthumous release.
+Please explore the Illustrated Bibliography of Wilma’s body of work with numerous publishers, spanning four decades.
+[A lot of scrolling, but informative!]
+I believe this to be ‘the’ comprehensive list: from her first self-published collection in 1973, The Carousel Would Haunt Me, to the posthumous 2009 revised second editions of The Ketchup Bottle and Tatted Lace and Other Handmade Poems that were initially published in 1996 and 1997, respectively.
 Fifteen of the titles listed were self-published [two, possibly three, I have not actually found--yet]; most all listed are\were limited editions and therefore are relatively rare, with the majority of those out of print long ago.
-However, I am trying to bring more of Ms. McDaniel’s work into view, as time allows.
-There is also still a fair quantity of Wilma’s material that never made it into any of her published titles and was never submitted for inclusion in the number of poetry journals listed in her Bibliography.
+However, I am trying to bring more of Ms. McDaniel’s work into view, as time allows [hence, the two expanded editions mentioned above].
+There is also still a fair quantity of Wilma’s material that never made it into any of her published titles and was never submitted for inclusion in the number of poetry journals listed alphabetically at the end of the bibliography.
+Other literary publications, anthologies and critical studies of Wilma’s work can also be found below the poetry journal list.
+Any additional details will be added as new discoveries are made.

 Available on film is Down an Old Road -- The Poetic Life of Wilma Elizabeth McDaniel, a documentary about her life and work that debuted at the Sundance Film Festival in 2001.
 Contact director\producer Chris Simon at: firstname.lastname@example.org regarding availability of the DVD version.
 Upon seeing Chris’s film and hearing Wilma read her own work, viewers can discover the spirit of Wilma, what her poetry evokes, and the weight of her contribution to contemporary American literature.